Anand Jain: Business career

-Presently a senior executive with the Reliance Group, Anand Jain is leading a team of professionals to make the first greenfield Special Economic Zone (SEZ) at Mumbai a reality.
-He has been a promoter of large SEZs in India with a vision to create a globally competitive business environment.
+Presently a senior executive with the Reliance Group, Anand Jain, is involved in the first greenfield Special Economic Zone (SEZ) at Mumbai.

 Anand Jain is a member of the Managing Council of Sir H. N. Reliance Foundation Hospital and Research Centre.
-He has been appointed by the Government of Maharashtra as a member of the "Empowered Committee for Transformation of Mumbai into a World Class City."
-He is also a member of the "Citizens Action Group" dedicated to bring Mumbai on the international map.
+He has been appointed by the Government of Maharashtra as a member of the "Empowered Committee for Transformation of Mumbai into a World-Class City."
+He is also a member of the "Citizens Action Group," dedicated to bringing Mumbai on the international map.